Unlocking the Paradox of Healthcare Innovation Financing

 The Current State of Healthcare Funding

-Healthcare funding comes from three main sources: government funding, private insurance, and out-of-pocket payments.
-These sources all contribute to ensuring that individuals have access to necessary medical care.
 Government funding, in particular, is crucial for ensuring that healthcare is accessible to all members of society, regardless of their income level.
-Private insurance allows individuals to have greater control over their healthcare choices, while out-of-pocket payments are often used for more elective procedures or services not covered by insurance.
+Private insurance gives individuals greater control over their healthcare choices, while out-of-pocket payments are often used for more elective procedures or services not covered by insurance.
 Together, these funding sources help to support and sustain our healthcare system.

 Healthcare providers and organizations need funding to operate and innovate.
 However, current funding strategies can make it difficult for them to adopt new models of care, especially when it comes to improving care integration.
 These strategies can discourage the implementation of evidence-based healthcare delivery and hinder the adoption of new technology or workforce configurations.
 We need to revisit how we fund healthcare providers to improve the quality of care.